redwoodjs/example-store-stripe/README.md

 Chris is the project lead and Dom is point from the RedwoodJS Core Team.
 Chris and Dom meet biweekly to discuss the status of the project.

-## Contributing

-Anyone is welcome to contribute!
-Here's some of our conventions:

-### Use feature branches

-We use feature branches that start with one of three slash prefixes:

-- `feat/`—a brand new feature
-- `bug/`—a bug fix
-- `enhance/`—an improvement to an already-existing feature

-Here's some examples of goodly-named branches:

-- `feat/add-CONTRIBUTING.md`
-- `bug/fix-webhooks`
-- `enhance/update-stripe-element-styling`